MFA Faculty Profiles

 Associate Professor: Sustainability and Design; Theatre Production and Administration.

+With Chantal Bilodeau, he directs the biannual Climate Change Theatre Action project.
 He has spoken and consulted on the arts and the environment around the world.
 His writing on the topic includes the monograph Arts, the Environment, and Sustainability for the Americans for the Arts's New Community Visions Initiative; The Carbon Footprint of Theatrical Production, published in Readings in Performance and Ecology, from Palgrave McMilian, and the paper Theatre is No Place for a Plant in Landing Stages from the Ashden Directory.
 Garrett chaired the conferences Sustainability in Theatre and Staging Sustainability, 2014, and served as sustainability programme coordinator for World Stage Design in Cardiff, Wales.
-At WSD 2013 he led the selection committee for the temporary sustainable theatre project built for that event, the Willow Theatre. .
+At WSD 2013 he led the selection committee for the temporary sustainable theatre project built for that event, the Willow Theatre.

-Ian previously served as the Executive Director of the Fresh Arts Coalition, an arts service organization focused on awareness and marketing in Houston, TX, and as consultant and staff for the LA Stage Alliance.
-He has also served as group sales associate for Stages Repertory Theatre in Houston, spent the 2007 Fall/Winter season with DiverseWorks, and was patron services manager for the Will Geer Theatricum Botancium in Topanga, CA.
+Before coming to York, Ian taught at California Institute of the Arts, and developed curriculum for the University of Houston.
+He is a visiting instructor at the National Theatre School where he teaches courses on sustainability in design and production.
+He previously served as the Executive Director of the Fresh Arts Coalition, an arts service organization focused on awareness and marketing in Houston, TX, and as consultant and staff for the LA Stage Alliance.
+He has also been on staff at Stages Repertory Theatre (Houston), DiverseWorks Art Space (Houston), and the Will Geer Theatricum Botancium (Topanga, CA), and in the lighting departments of the Williamstown Theatre Festival, and the Public Theatre in New York.

 Michael Greyeyes | firstname.lastname@example.org